Raugaa/E-Mandi/README.md

-# E-Mandi

-As a first step
+#E-Mandi: A Direct Farmer-to-Buyer Marketplace
+Getting Started
-download the imp libraries to do that run the coomand: npm i
+Follow the steps below to set up and run the E-Mandi project.

+1. Install Dependencies
+Ensure you have all the necessary libraries installed before starting the application.
+Run the following command in your terminal: npm install

+2.Navigate to the Project Directory
-then go to E-mandi Folder by running this coomand: cd E-mandi
+Move to the E-Mandi project folder: cd E-mandi

-then go to fronend folder : cd Frontend then run the command: npm start

-at the same time open slpit terminal and go to backened folder : cd Backend then run the command: npm start
+3. Start the Frontend
+Now, navigate to the frontend folder: cd Frontend
+To start the frontend server, run: npm start

+4. Start the Backend
+Open a new terminal or split your terminal, then navigate to the backend folder: cd Backend
+Start the backend server by running: npm start

+5. Access the Application
-then on the frontend terminal a server will be sarted to go the the web page press CTRL+CLICK
+Once the frontend server starts, a local development server will be launched.
+To access the E-Mandi platform, press CTRL + CLICK on the provided link in the terminal, or open the link in your browser.